 Accounting and Finance

-* Provides the opportunity to gain exemption from four Chartered Institute of Management Accountants (CIMA) professional exams (BA1 to BA4)
+It provides the opportunity to gain exemption from four Chartered Institute of Management Accountants (CIMA) professional exams (BA1 to BA4).

 IELTS: 7.0 overall with no element less than 6.0 (or equivalent).